sunjaeyoon/scraping-experiments/README.md

 Results cannot be fully given at this time.
 There are pros and cons for each of the methods.
-For speed and efficiency, requests is better whereas selenium is better for beginners and avoiding bot walls.
+For speed and efficiency, requests is faster whereas selenium is better for beginners and avoiding bot walls.

+Pros for requests library
+- Interacts well with APIs
+- Fast

+Pros for Selenium
+- Easy, good for beginners
+- easier to avoid bot walls/ captchas
+- has built in element finders

 This experiment did not come out as I planned it to be however, it did spark my interest in how these websites worked to detect